konveyor/move2kube-website/docs/tutorials/migration-workflow/collect.md

 # Collect

+> Note: This is an optional step.
+If you are not familiar with Cloud Foundry or you don't want to collect information from your running app, then feel free to skip to the next step [Plan](/tutorials/migration-workflow/plan).

 The first step is to analyze our running application in Cloud Foundry.
 Move2Kube CLI tools provides a command to do this called `collect`.
 As the name suggests the `collect` command collects information about the running applications.

 - It looks for CLI tools such as `cf`, `oc`, and `kubectl` that you have installed.